apache/incubator-kie-kogito-runtimes/README.md

 Working with git
 ----------------

-* If you're going to make multiple, unrelated changes, use topic branches:
+* First make a topic branch:

+        $ git checkout master
         $ git checkout -b myFirstTopic

+    * Don't litter your local `master` branch: keep it equal to `remotes/upstream/master`

+    * 1 branch can have only 1 pull request, because the pull requests evolves as you add more commits on that branch.

 * Make changes, run, test and document them, then commit them:

         $ git commit -m"Fix typo in documentation"

-* Push those commits to your fork
+* Push those commits on your topic branch to your fork

-        $ git push

-    * If you used a topic branch, push like this instead:

         $ git push myFirstTopic

 * Get the latest changes from the blessed repository

+    * Set your master equal to the blessed master:

         $ git fetch upstream
+        $ git checkout master
+        # Warning: this deletes all changes/commits on your local master branch, but you shouldn't have any!
+        $ git reset --hard upstream/master

+    * Start a new topic branch and set the code the same as the blessed master:

+        $ git fetch upstream && git checkout -b mySecondTopic && git reset --hard upstream/master

+    * If you have a long-running topic branch, merge master into it:

+        $ git fetch upstream
         $ git merge upstream/master

         * If there are merge conflicts:

                 $ git mergetool
                 $ git commit

             or

+                $ git status
                 $ gedit conflicted-file.txt
                 $ git add conflicted-file.txt
                 $ git commit

+            Many people get confused when a merge conflict occurs, because you're *in limbo*.
+            Just fix the merge conflicts and commit (even if the git seems to contain many files), only then is the merge over.
+Then run `git log` to see what happened.
+            The many files in the merge conflict resolving commit are a side-affect of non-linear history.

 * Tips and tricks